 The vast majority of alerts received from SST Inc.’s headquarters to CPD resulted in dead ends: no evidence found, and no reason to begin a case, let alone make an arrest.
 Of 4,814 unique ShotSpotter-linked events identified by the Weekly in OEMC’s data, just 508—a little over ten percent—resulted in the CPD finding enough evidence to open an investigation.
 This is roughly analogous with the rate of cases opened from solely human-reported gunshots across the entire city for the same time period—nearly fourteen percent—bringing into question how much more effective ShotSpotter truly is.

 SST Inc. often claims that most gunshots go unreported in urban environments, but in Chicago, that is not borne out by our data.
 Of the 508 ShotSpotter alerts that lead to opened cases, 435—eighty-five percent—were also reported within five minutes by civilian calls to 911, police reports, or other on-the-ground witnesses.
 On the other hand, a full sixty percent of miscellaneous or unlabeled ShotSpotter-linked events were attributed to ShotSpotter alone.
-However, ShotSpotter was slightly faster (about thirty-two seconds) than its human competition, which can be the difference between life and death with a traumatic injury like a gunshot.
+However, ShotSpotter was slightly faster (about 2.2 seconds) than its human competition, which can be the difference between life and death with a traumatic injury like a gunshot.